mzakizadeh/shifting_tabbar/README.md

 # Shifting TabBar

-A custom tabbar widget for Flutter framework.
+A custom tab bar widget for Flutter framework.

 The design is inspired from Rally project (one of material design studies).